genaforvena/tikziod-thinking/README.md

 - If you want to use different fonts, you can modify the `fonts` list in the script.
 Make sure to also update the Google Fonts link in the HTML template if you add new fonts.
 - You can adjust the `calculate_font_size` function in the script to change how word frequency affects font size.
+- The appearance of the counters can be modified by adjusting the CSS in the HTML template.

 ### Troubleshooting